 Saint Louis, MO

-This project is also unique in the respect that members from the mosque itself will be contributing their skills and labor to build the facility, given that many Saint Louis Bosnians work in the construction and contracting industry.
+This project is also unique in the respect that several mosque members will contribute their skills and labor to build the facility, as many local Bosnians work in the construction industry.